-Harvesting stone in its natural state consumes resources and mechanical processes, as well as producing harmful pollutants as a by-product.
-When using an aggregate, however, you are using unwanted materials that are given new life; natural materials will not be harvested and there is little to no processing required.
+Harvesting stone in its natural state consumes resources and mechanical processes and produces harmful pollutants as a by-product.
+When using an aggregate, however, you are using unwanted materials that are given new life.
+Natural materials will not be harvested, and there is little to no processing required.

 Recycled aggregate soils are sturdy and have a long lifespan.
-Their structure is just as reliable as non-recycled and is more than capable of standing the test of time, so you don’t have to compromise on strength or durability when using them.
+Their structure is just as reliable as non-recycled and is more than capable of standing the test of time, so you do not have to compromise on strength or durability when using them.
 Your construction project can benefit from these materials, which we at AE Faulks can deliver in single loads from 1 tonne up to 20 tonnes.
-We can provide you with screened hardcore, 4 inch crushed hardcore, road planning’s, screened topsoil and gug topsoil, so don’t hesitate to get in touch with our team if you require any of these materials.
+We can provide you with screened hardcore, 4 inch crushed hardcore, road planning’s, screened topsoil and dug topsoil, so do not hesitate to get in touch with our team if you require any of these materials.

-Recycled aggregates can be used for a huge range of applications.
-Whether it’s landscaping projects, home refurbishments, general construction, roads, and earth work, for example, recycled aggregates will provide you with everything you need to accomplish your project to the highest standard.
+Recycled aggregates can be used for a vast range of applications.
+Whether it’s landscaping projects, home refurbishments, general construction, roads, and earthwork, for example, recycled aggregates will provide you with everything you need to accomplish your project to the highest standard.